Take these four steps to build your own custom-designed plan to reach your personal development goals.

 If in fact there is a threat you must deal with, how can you plan ahead to navigate that rough water?
 Once you've completed this step, it's time to move on to creating your actual plan.

-One caution: DO NOT WAIT until you've created a solution for every potential problem - you'll never reach that point, and you'll lose precious time in trying to allow for any and every potential drawback or stumbling block.
+One caution: DO NOT WAIT until you've created a solution for every potential problem - you'll never reach that point, and you'll lose precious time in trying to allow for any and every potential drawback or obstacle.

 Step 3: Create Your Plan

-You created, analyzed, and set your goals - including a workable timeframe and what you'll need to achieve each phase.
+You created, analyzed, and set your goals - including a workable time limit and what you'll need to achieve each phase.
 Now it's time to put your plan down on paper, or in an electronic document, or whatever method you choose, and flesh out the details.

 Here is where you'll get specific on your goals, creating that step-by-step plan in detail.
 It’s at this stage of the process that you will set specific goals and determine how you will achieve them.
 Start detailing the resources you'll require, who in your life can be on your team and help you achieve your goals.
 You'll set a timeline for your project - realizing that it likely will take longer than you think, but you also want to give yourself enough time to acquire the resources you need (education, experience) and to mediate your stress levels by not trying to accomplish everything yesterday.